 Reading: Pages 226-228 of Chapter 10 of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

 If you want to go “live” on Facebook, Justin Brown offers a simple guide.
+One of the keys to a successful “live” is being relaxed.

 Exercise: Make a mojo video in which you tell me a joke or a sad story as a piece to camera.
 Maximum duration: 40 seconds.